snapshot-labs/snapshot-docs/details/block-number.md

 # Block Number

 Block number is important, to lock the state of community members who are able to vote.
-Meaning that if you attempt to vote on a proposal and block number is in the past, and you weren't holding required token yet, your vote will not be counted.
+Meaning that if you attempt to vote on a proposal and the block number is in the past, and you weren't holding the required token yet, your vote will not be counted.

 Explained in depth: